 These three biggies are the ones that took me months or even years to recover from both financially and spiritually.

-Today’s post is about the first soul-sucking experience where my interior design business lost $30,000, the first year
+But, let’s focus on the very worst soul-sucking experience where my interior design business lost $30,000, the first year

 It was 1996 and 5 months into my first year of my brand new interior design business.